Barcelona (Pectus song): Reception

 It has been noted on the 1st place on AirPlay Największe skoki, 4th on AirPlay Nowości, and 46th on AirPlay Top 100 lists by Polish Society of the Phonographic Industry.
-On 8 June 2013, itt had been performed at the TOPtrendy 2013 festival in Sopot, Poland, at the Biggest Hits of the Year concert, which included the most played songs on the radio in Poland.
+On 8 June 2013, it had been performed at the TOPtrendy 2013 festival in Sopot, Poland, at the Biggest Hits of the Year concert, which included the most played songs on the radio in Poland.
+On 29 June 2014, the song won in the best performance contest during the Lato Zet i Dwójki 2014 concert tour.